Shritesh99/Shritesh99/README.md

 -    :man_technologist: I am currently working at THG as a Software Engineer in Manchester, UK 🇬🇧.
 -    🎓 I have completed my Master's in Computer Science - Future Networked Systems from Trinity College, Dublin, Ireland 🇮🇪.
--    :man_technologist: I was working as a Full Stack Developer at Samsung R&D Institute - Banglore in Networks 📶 team.
+-    :man_technologist: I have worked as a Full Stack Developer at Samsung R&D Institute - Banglore in Networks 📶 team.
 -    :smiley: I have completed my bachelor's in Computer Science 🎓 from NIT Raipur, India 🇮🇳.
 -    🖥 I'm a passionate developer :computer::calling:, with growing interest in Blockchain Technologies and Parser Technologies.
 -    :thought_balloon: Ask me about anything, I am happy to help :man_teacher:.